 Exploring Paddy's Run: Paddy’s Run flows

-through the middle of the property .From the Creekside cabin site, you can
+through the middle of the property .From the back corner of the lodge, you can

-access a trail that follows the run a good ways.
+access a trail that leads down to Paddy's Run.
 The run is a cool relaxing

 spot for swimming and rock-hopping.
 The run is usually passable during the

-summer months when the water level is at the lowest.
+summer months when the water level is at its lowest level.
 In the springtime,

 there is a very strong current and swimming or boating is not recommended.